juliandunn/chef-dev-workstation/README.md

 **Windows:**

 Usage is fairly simple.
-Either clone the git repo or just copy the workstation_setup.rb recipe somewhere onto your Windows machine.
+Either clone the git repo or just copy the windows-setup.rb recipe somewhere onto your Windows machine.
 Then you can run the following command to set things up:

 ```
 chef-apply \.windows-setup.rb